youwen5/web/routes/writing/+do-you-want-to-write.typ

 #dinkus

-I ask---is it really so wrong to create a whole prose-based website generator but not actually write in it?
 On one hand---what is the point of a blog generator if you aren#(apostrophe)t going to blog?
 On the other hand---who cares?
 Is it a waste of time to meticulously craft the most eye-pleasing website and proceed to populate it with a #quote(smallcaps[hello world]) post?
 By that metric, so is playing a video game, or learning an academic programming language, or writing a toy OS kernel, or a smörgåsbord of other delightful computer pastimes.

 So here#(apostrophe)s to all the blog engineers out there.
 Don#(apostrophe)t be ashamed of your #smallcaps[hello world] and #smallcaps[first post] and